pmahdavi/reasoning-gym/training/README.md

 ## External benchmark evaluations

-We additionally evaluate some models on external benchmarks using the Language Model Evaluation Harness from Eleuther AI.
+We additionally evaluate some models on external benchmarks using the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) from Eleuther AI.

+### Math benchmarks

 We utilise the `llama` branch for the Llama 3 MATH and GSM8K evaluation configurations it provides, for the fairest possible comparison against Meta's original Llama 3 model.